openshift/insights-operator/docs/arch.md

 Defined in [workloads_gatherer.go](../pkg/gatherers/workloads/workloads_gatherer.go).
 This gatherer only runs every 12 hours and the interval is not configurable.
 This is done because running the gatherer more often would significantly increase data in the archive, that is assumed will not change very often.
 There is only one gathering function in this gatherer and it gathers workload fingerprint data (SHA of the images, fingerprints of namespaces as number of pods in namespace, fingerprints of containers as first command and first argument).

 The data from this gatherer is stored in the `/config/workload_info.json` file in the archive, but please note that not every archive contains this data.

 ### Conditional gatherer

 Defined in [conditional_gatherer.go](../pkg/gatherers/conditional/conditional_gatherer.go).
 This gatherer is ran regularly (2h by default), but it only gathers some data when a corresponding condition is met.
 The conditions and corresponding gathering functions are defined in an external service (https://console.redhat.com/api/gathering/gathering_rules).
 A typical example of a condition is when an alert is firing.
 This also means that this gatherer relies on the availability of Prometheus metrics and alerts.

 The data from this gatherer is stored under the `/conditional` directory in the archive.

 ## Downloading and exposing Insights Analysis
-After every successful upload of archive, the operator waits for 1m (see the `reportPullingDelay` config attribute) and then it tries to download the latest Insights analysis result of the latest archive (created by the Insights pipeline in `console.redhat.com`).
+After every successful upload of archive, the operator waits (see the `reportPullingDelay` config attribute) and then it tries to download the latest Insights analysis result of the latest archive (created by the Insights pipeline in `console.redhat.com`).
 The report is verified by checking the `LastCheckedAt` timestamp (see `pkg/insights/insightsreport/types.go`).
 If the latest Insights result is not yet available (e.g. the pipeline may be delayed) or there has been some error response, the download request is repeated (see the `reportMinRetryTime` config attribute).
 The successfully downloaded Insights report is parsed and the numbers of corresponding hitting Insights recommendations are exposed via `health_statuses_insights` Prometheus metric.

 Code: Example of reported metrics:
 ```prometheus